BoothVeblen/AI-Context-Builder/README.md

 For all Pull Requests, you should be extremely descriptive about both the problem and the proposed solution.
 If there are any affected open or closed issues, please include the issue number in your PR message.

 Did you have an issue, like a merge conflict, or don't know how to open a pull request?
 Check out [GitHub's pull request tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) on how to resolve merge conflicts and other issues.
-Once your PR has been merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/withcontext-ai/builder/graphs/contributors).

 ### Troubleshooting